 Associate in Applied Science (A.A.S.)

-Student Learning Outcomes
+End-of-Program Student Learning Outcomes

 - Students will provide and advocate for safe patient–centered care using sound nursing judgment to assist individuals, families and communities to achieve optimal adaptation to changing health.